 The first reaction is often one of delight at the unexpected beauty of the light.
 The light of the day, transmitted by the translucent coloured parts of the luminarium, is surprising in its luminosity and makes a direct impact on the senses.

 The luminarium’s pneumatic environment, in its organic purity, provides a utopian vessel to contain light's radiant brilliance and subtle hues.
 Through labyrinthine tunnels and cavernous domes visitors move in a medium of saturated colour, in a world apart from the normal and everyday, accompanied by a gentle sensory soundscape.

-It is a paradox that such a stimulating environment can simultaneously be so calming.
-Many people find the luminaria a place for rest or meditation.
+It is a paradox that such a stimulating environment can also be so calming, comforting and many people find the luminarium a place for rest or contemplation.

 Visitors try to put their experience into words – comparing the experience to like walking through a stained glass window, a futuristic space station, or like being inside a gigantic strange breathing organic but comforting creature.

 “Suddenly the world outside seemed to be forgotten, we had all been transported into a whole other world of light.”